dmtrKovalenko/caps-word.nvim/README.md

   enable_numbers_in_caps = true,
   -- Provide custom vim match regex for detecting end of the word (default is vim.o.iskeyword) match_word_string = nil,
+  -- Callback when caps word mode is activated enter_callback = nil,
+  -- Callback when caps word mode is deactivated exit_callback = nil,
 }

 ```